OpenNebula/docs/source/intro_release_notes/upgrades/overview.rst

 You only need to read this chapter if you are upgrading OpenNebula to a newer release.
 Make sure you have read the :ref:`Release Notes <rn>` and particularly the :ref:`Compatibility <compatibility>` section first.

 The first stop is the :ref:`Start Here <start_here>` section that lays out the workflow needed to upgrade.
 The system will upgrade from the currently installed release to the latest release.
-If you are running an Enterprise Edition version older than the previous stable version please read the :ref:`guide <upgrade_60>` that describes the necessary extra steps.
 If you need to upgrade from a version older than 6.0, please read :ref:`Upgrade from Previous Versions <upgrade_from_previous>`.
 In case something goes awry you can always :ref:`restore OpenNebula <restoring_version>` to the state previous to the update.

 After the upgrade procedure you can continue using your upgraded OpenNebula Cloud.